|A Q & A with Keith J. Grant

 Can you talk a bit about how responsive design has changed the way we use CSS?

 In the early days of the web, we tended to think of web design no differently than other mediums like photoshop or print design.
 We would give the page an 800 pixel container and try to implement a “pixel perfect” design within.
 Responsive design shook the industry awake to start realizing that the web is not like other types of design.
 The web is fluid.
 Screen resolutions vary.
 User font settings vary.
 Some users have a mouse, others a touchscreen, and still others navigate using the keyboard.
+This is why it’s so important to get professionals to do your web design Perth so you don’t end up with an out-dated website from the get-go.

 It sounds like the challenges are becoming more device/technically oriented.
 Does this mean the classical designer needs to become more technical, or do front-end devs need to pick up the design slack?